ALL / UNBUILT / PUBLIC / EDUCATION / COLLECTIVE HOUSING / GASTRONOMY / HOUSES / COMMERCIAL / MASTER PLANNING / STUDIES / INSTALLATION

 Given the contemporary condition of reduced land, the new convent rises vertically: a two-level public basement that contains the chapel, the training workshops and the auditorium.
 A private intermediate level with refectories and meeting rooms.
 Three levels with residences for young women and nuns.
 A roof terrace with laundry rooms, an orchard and recreational areas.

-DESIGN TEAM: César Becerra, Manuel de Rivero, Fernando Puente Arnao with Milagros Ingunza, Cristian Zúñiga, Karina Leon.
+DESIGN TEAM: César Becerra, Manuel de Rivero, Fernando Puente Arnao with Milagros Ingunza, Cristian Zúñiga, Bruce Wong, Karina Leon.

 SURFACE: 940.42m2 (plot), 6226.51m2 (built)